Why choose Anderson Moores for your pet's THR?

 Cementless systems are now also available for our canine patients and have the same advantages as the human cementless systems.
 At Anderson Moores we have used the Kyon 'Zurich' system since 2008.
 This system was developed in Switzerland in the 1990’s and is used for dogs greater than about 15-18kg in size.
 Over 15,000 Zurich hips have now been implanted, with over 140 surgeons world-wide using the system.
 Total hip replacement is also a great option for smaller dogs and even cats with hip disease or hip fractures.
 In these smaller patients cemented total hip replacement is performed.

 Some canine cementless THR systems which use a 'press-fit' femoral stem run the risk of femoral fractures developing when the stem is hammered into the femur.
 The Kyon system has the advantage that the stem does not need to be hammered into a precise 'press-fit' since locking screws are used to fix the stem to the femur.
 Over time additional stability is afforded by bone growth onto the titanium surface.
 The cup has a perforated titanium shell for bone ingrowth.
 Both the stem and the cup are coated in hydroxyappatite which encourages bone to grow onto/into the implants.

 So what cases are suitable for THR?
 THR is generally reserved for dogs with significant and persistent symptoms attributable to hip disease, most commonly hip dysplasia/osteoarthritis but occasionally for certain fractures.
-Surgery is not appropriate for dogs with radiographic (x-ray) evidence of hip disease but whcih do not have any symptoms.
+Surgery is not appropriate for dogs with radiographic (x-ray) evidence of hip disease but which do not have any symptoms.
 Most patients are older than 10 months, but the unique fixation of the Kyon stem means that we have been able to provide dogs as young as 7 months with a total hip replacement.
 Cemented THR is also an option for small dogs and cats with hip disease, avascular necrosis of the femoral head (Legg Perthes disease) or non-reconstructable hip fractures.

 To minimise the risk of complications it is very important to strictly rest your pet after THR surgery.
 This sample discharge sheet will give you an idea of what is involved.